DDieterich/ODBCapture/builds/README.md

 Each folder in the "builds" folder contains a "build.sh" script.
 This script executes the following sequence.
 1. Setup Variables
 2. capture_version (from build_functions.sh) - Create "version.txt" file based on Git queries
 3. build_init (from build_functions.sh) - Runs the "build_initialize.sql" script.
-This either:
+This will either:
-    * Drops and Recreates the PDB.
+    * Drop and Recreate the PDB.
-    * Drops ODBCAPTURE Schema and other cleanup.
+    * Drop the ODBCAPTURE Schema and perform other cleanup.
 4. For Each Build Type
     1. clear_log_files (from build_functions.sh) - Remove "xml", "log", "bad", and "dsc" files
     2. run_build (from build_functions.sh) - Moves to the BUILD_TYPE folder and run the "run_build.sql" script.